 The Patient Centered Medical Home team is designed to provide the right care, by the right provider, at the right time.
 Not all patients require a Nurse Care manager to monitor their health.
 However, many patients with a complex set of health conditions will be assigned a Nurse Care manager to assist in their care.

 When you call to make your appointment ask our appointment center about our same day appointment availability.
-If a same day appointment is not available with your primary care physician or team, BMC’s Urgent Care is open seven days a week and walk-ins are welcome.
-BMC Urgent Care physicians input all details of your Urgent Care visit into your patient record in the BMC central electronic health records system.
-When you follow up with your BMC primary care physician, that physician can see the details of your visit to Urgent Care providing a comprehensive overview of vital health information including imaging, lab work and details of any treatment provided.
+If a same day appointment is not available with your primary care physician or team, Summit Health’s Urgent Care is open seven days a week and walk-ins are welcome.
+Summit Health Urgent Care physicians input all details of your Urgent Care visit into your patient record in the Summit Health central electronic health records system.
+When you follow up with your Summit Health primary care physician, that physician can see the details of your visit to Urgent Care providing a comprehensive overview of vital health information including imaging, lab work and details of any treatment provided.